mvirgo/Rideshare-Simulation/README.md

   - `route_planner.*` - uses A* Search to try to plan route between two points.
 Called by both vehicles and passengers to make sure their destinations are reachable (otherwise they may be removed from the sim)
 - `visual/` - classes that handle visualization of the simulation
   - `graphics.*` - loops through drawing vehicles / passengers at each time step, including adjusting their positions onto the map image

+## Rubric Points

+The Capstone submission through Udacity required pointing out specific rubric items addressed (at least five) and where they were addressed at in the code, see [RUBRIC.md](RUBRIC.md) for details.